laur33/PDM/README.md

 mongo
 use TestDB

 npm start while in project directory to run

 Web front should then be accessible on localhost:3000

 Enter a Username, password and email and it will be stored in TestDB.
 Currently they are all required in the schema and if you do not enter one you will get an error that I havent handled correctly yet.
 Username also must be unique.

+Install robomongo to check and ensure data is updated in database.